preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 ### Device definitions

-This section defines the interfacing requirements of all supported relay
-devices: a device must be defined here before it can be configured for use by the plugin.
+The properties under this tab define the interfacing characteristics of all supported relay devices: a device must be defined here before it can be configured for use by the plugin.
-The plugin installation includes idevice definitions for all of the supporteds Devantech relay modules.
+The plugin installation includes device definitions for all of the supported Devantech relay modules.

 The configuration GUI allows you to create and delete device definitions using